 Russell Magnaghi was born in San Francisco in the middle of World War II, but has lived in Michigan's Upper Peninsula since 1969.
 Magnaghi received his education at the University of San Francisco (BA 1965) and at St. Louis University (Ph.D.
 1970).
 Magnaghi has had a 45-year teaching career at Northern Michigan University and also served as director of the Center for Upper Peninsula Studies.
 He has written many journal and newspaper articles and books and has given talks on local heritage and regional history.

-Dr. Russell Magnaghi gives a detailed overview of the history of Marquette’s early hospitals and how Marquette General Hospital came to be.
+Dr. Russell Magnaghi gives a fascinating overview of the history of Marquette’s early hospitals and how Marquette General Hospital came to be.